jhadev/use-form-demo/README.md

     error: null
   });

-  // second optional argument of mapInputs is an array of state values as strings to filter const displayInputs = mapInputs(formState, ['name', 'password'])();
+  // second optional argument of mapInputs is an array of certain state values as strings to create into inputs

+  const displayInputs = mapInputs(formState, ['name', 'password'])();

   ...